leifos-gmbh/ILIAS/components/ILIAS/MetaData/ROADMAP.md

 Further, `Settings` should also be refactored to use `Services` properly.

-### Clean up Control Flow in the Editor GUI

-The control flow in `ilMDEditorGUI` is not really apparent from just that class, since form actions and similar links are generated elsewhere.
-It would be nice if one could see at a glance how stuff works.

-Further, it might be possible to simplify the control flow itself: Is it possible to merge `update` and `create` into a single `edit`, and derive all the needed information from the action path?
-Is there a way to organize the async calls a bit more neatly?

 ### Improve Unit Test Coverage

 The following classes are not yet covered by unit tests: